Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Over/under insights

-- Sunday's over/under is 1.9 points lower than the two team's combined 48.4 points per game average.
+- Pittsburgh has combined with its opponents to score more than 46 points in six of 18 games this season.

+- The two teams combine to average 48.4 points per game, 2.4 more than the over/under in this contest.

-- The 44.8 combined points per game that these two squads have allowed this season are 1.7 fewer than the 46.5 total in this contest.
+- The 44.8 combined points per game that these two squads have allowed this season are 1.2 fewer than the 46 over/under in this contest.

-- Chiefs games this season feature an average total of 52.0 points, a number 5.5 points higher than Sunday's over/under.

-- The 46.5 over/under in this game is 2.8 points higher than the 43.7 average total in Steelers games this season.
+- The average total in Chiefs games this season is 52.0, 6.0 points more than Sunday's total of 46.

+- In 2021, games involving the Steelers have averaged a total of 43.7 points, 2.3 fewer than this game's set over/under.

 Chiefs stats and trends

-- In Kansas City's 17 games this year, it has 10 wins against the spread.

-- Kansas City's games this year have gone over the total in 11 out of 19 opportunities (57.9%).
+- Kansas City's games this year have gone over the point total 11 times in 19 opportunities (57.9%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Steelers.